alfreedolf/ml-spp/README.md

 ## Web application code
 This folder contains the implementation of a Flask and JavaScript based web app to interrogate model endpoint.\
+This is a very interesting future development thread.
+Any help would be welcome.\
 [website/static/formControl.js](website/static/formControl.js)\
 [website/static/sbtStockPredReq.js](website/static/sbtStockPredReq.js)\
 [website/templates/base.html](website/templates/base.html)